Workload Placement

 • Separate spot instance nodes optimized for build processes

-• AWS tags for accurate cost attribution across teams and environments
+• Provider tags for accurate cost attribution across teams and environments

 Isolating High-Priority Workloads